-While attending a NACA homebuyer workshop and speaking with a NACA counselor is required as part of the application process,*** the benefits are truly astounding: no down payment, no closing costs, below-market mortgage rates and no private mortgage insurance.
+While attending a NACA homebuyer workshop and speaking with a NACA counselor is required as part of the application process,*** the benefits are truly astounding: 0% down payment options, no closing costs, below-market mortgage rates and no private mortgage insurance.

 National Homebuyers Fund (NHF)

 The NHF was established in 2002 as a nonprofit corporation to help stimulate and expand homeownership and build stronger communities.
-Cognizant of the many financial hurdles first-time homebuyers face, NHF provides down payment and/or closing cost assistance up to 5% of the cost of the mortgage.
+The NHF provides down payment and/or closing cost assistance up to 5% of the cost of the mortgage.
 To learn more about requirements and benefits, please visit their website.

 Habitat For Humanity

 If you’re attracted to the notion of volunteer service and don’t mind putting in some serious sweat equity, then Habitat for Humanity offers qualified low-income homebuyers "simple, decent and affordable" housing.
-Because these homes are built by a corps of volunteers, they are less expensive than similarity-sized homes in the same area.
-The result—along with a reduced mortgage—is a well-built, affordable home whose construction you can feel great about participating in.
+These homes are less expensive than similarity-sized homes in the same area because they are built by volunteers.
+The result is a well-built, affordable home whose construction you can feel great about participating in.

-As you can see, there are numerous programs that offer loans and grants to first-time homebuyers, and regardless of income or credit score, a little research could yield significant savings.
+As you can see, there are numerous programs that offer loans and grants to first-time homebuyers.
+Regardless of income or credit score, a little research could yield significant savings.

-The process of selecting your future home and securing an affordable mortgage can be a long and arduous journey; however, the many programs available to borrowers on the federal, state and local level can provide a much-needed incentive to take the leap into homeownership.
+The process of selecting your future home and securing an affordable mortgage can be a long and arduous journey.
+The programs available to borrowers on the federal, state and local level can provide an incentive to get into homeownership.

 *Guaranteed Rate does not provide tax advice.
 Contact your tax advisor with any tax related questions.